Photo Source: Copyrighted © 2022

 An early missionary summarized the effects shamanism had on common people....
 "This belief in witchcraft is often used by the ruling class to forward selfish interests or to wreak their vengeance upon an offending family, thus taking an unfair advantage through the aid of a superstition that they themselves believe in.
 The awful shadow cast over Laos life by these superstitions is simply indescribable.
 The people are religiously like frightened children in the dark.
 They call and cry to one another, but are only the more frightened by the sounds and echoes of one another's voices, and in their groupings they start and scream as they touch one another, deeming it a devil instead of a friend.
 They stumble, they reel to and fro, they fall and cry out in a death agony that they would rather abide in the present known evil than to be launched into the future unknown."

-Trapped by inward fears and superstitions that they believe too strong to oppose, the Tchaho remain ignorant of the freedom and light that faith in Christ can bring.
-None have reportedly believed the Gospel.
+Trapped by inward fears and superstitions that they believe too strong to oppose, the Tchaho know nothing of the freedom and light that faith in Christ can bring.
+None have reportedly believed the gospel.

-* Pray for an open road for the advance of the gospel.
+Pray for an open road for a movement to Christ.

 Ask God to send laborers to reach the Tchaho soon.